-Wellness services shall be limited to Massage:52 hours/ year with extension to 100 hours/ year with approved by DDA Deputy Director based upon assessed medical or clinical need (e.g., someone with CP who has severe contractures and would benefit from massage therapy).
-Sexual Education: Limit to 52 hours/ year.
-Fitness: Limit to 52 hours/ year for people who use In Home Supports or who otherwise have natural supports available who can help the person practice the skills they learn in fitness and achieve their fitness goals.
-Authorize up to 104 hours/ year for people who live in natural homes, without In Home Supports, and who do not have such natural supports available (for example, people who live with aging parents).
-Nutrition: Limit to 26 hours/ year and the person shall have natural or paid supports who can help them implement the learning and nutrition goals outside of the time with the nutritionist.
-Bereavement: Limit one hundred (100) hours per ISP year per service.
-Additional hours may be authorized before the expiration of the ISP and Plan of Care year and when the person's health and safety are at risk and the person is demonstrating progress towards achieving established outcome and/or maintenance of goals.
+Wellness services shall be limited to:

+- Massage: 52 hours/ year with extension to 100 hours/ year with approved by DDA Deputy Director based upon assessed medical or clinical need (e.g., someone with CP who has severe contractures and would benefit from massage therapy). - Sexual Education: Limit to 52 hours/ year.
+An extension of additional hours, up to one hundred (100) hours per year, may be authorized before the expiration of the ISP/Plan of Care with approval by DDA Deputy Director based upon assessed medical or clinical need. - Fitness: Limit to 52 hours/ year for people who use In Home Supports or who otherwise have natural supports available who can help the person practice the skills they learn in fitness and achieve their fitness goals.
+Authorize up to 104 hours/ year for people who live in natural homes, without In-Home Supports, and who do not have such natural supports available (for example, people who live with aging parents). - Nutrition: Limit to 26 hours/ year and the person shall have natural or paid supports who can help them implement the learning and nutrition goals outside of the time with the nutritionist. - Bereavement Counseling: Must be requested by the person or recommended by the person's support team.
+Limited to those persons who have experienced a loss through death, relocation, change in family structure, or loss of employment.
+Limit one hundred (100) hours per ISP year per service.
+Additional hours may be authorized before the expiration of the ISP/Plan of Care year and when the person's health and safety are at risk and the person is demonstrating progress towards achieving established outcome and/or maintenance of goals.
 Requests for additional hours may be approved when accompanied by a physician's order or if the request passes a clinical review by staff designated by DDS.